arista-netdevops-community/atd-avd/DEMO.md

 - This playbook executes the following tasks:
   - Recreates the container topology in staging format
-  - Moves nodes to appropriate container
+  - Moves nodes to the appropriate container
-  - Executes pending tasks for user on CVP
+  - Executes pending tasks for the user on CVP
 - Provisioning topology view should be similar to below

   ![Provisioning topo](docs/imgs/atd-topo-provisioning.png)